 In addition to the skills listed above, the National League for Nursing has established eight competencies for academic nurse educators.
 They include facilitating learning and learner development; assessment and evaluation; curriculum design; scholarship; dedication within the educational environment; and being a leader and a champion for continuous improvement within the nursing education field.

 Become possible with Herzing University

 Are you ready to share your passion for nursing?
-Enroll in an MSN in nursing education degree program and help train the next generation of great nurses.
+Enroll in an nurse educator degree program and help train the next generation of great nurses.

 You can earn up to 85% in loan forgiveness through the NFLP.

 Commit to a career as a nursing instructor and you can potentially save immensely on cost as part of the National Faculty Loan Program (NFLP).
 You’ll need to find a full-time position within 12 months after graduation.
 The longer you remain employed full-time, the more you can save—up to 85% over 4 years.1